 Brendan Sheehy, departmental records officer, says: “Although there’s an increasing move to electronic files, paper records still play a vital role and will for many years to come.”
-Iron Mountain used to provide day-to-day archive management at a DH building in Nelson, Lancashire, but that lease was set to expire.
+Iron Mountain used to provide day-to-day archive medical records management at a DH building in Nelson, Lancashire, but that lease was set to expire.
 Other arrangements had to be made.

 Whenever there are NHS organisational changes, DH plays a key role.
 An example was the recent cessation of primary care trusts in favour of clinical commissioning groups.
 “That saw us as temporary custodian for thousands and thousands of patient records until new organisations took responsibility,” confirms Brendan.

 Many of the patient records that the Department took responsibility for were held with Iron Mountain under a variety of commercial agreements.
 But some were held by other service providers.
 Brendan recalls: “We were presented with an ideal opportunity to consolidate our archives with a single supplier to standardise processes and gain economies of scale.”

 With Iron Mountain the Crown Commercial Service (CCS) preferred supplier for off-site document storage and related services, that transition was to prove well within reach.
 A new call-off contract pursuant to the CCS RM1689 framework was soon agreed, allowing DH to immediately benefit from beneficial pricing.

 The transition involved three work streams:

 - The relocation of records at Nelson to Iron Mountain off-site storage